More Lessons on Statistics

 In this video, you will learn that a scatter plot is a graph in which the data is plotted as points on a coordinate grid, and note that a "best-fit line" can be drawn to determine the trend in the data.
 If the x-values increase as the y-values increase, the scatter plot represents a positive correlation.
 If the x-values increase as the y-values decrease, the scatter plot represents a negative correlation.
 If the data is spread out so that it is not possible to draw a "best-fit line", there is no correlation.

 This video explains what a scatter plot is and how to find the best fitting line.

-In this video, you will learn about scatter plot graphs correlation line of best fit univariate data and bivariate data.
+Scatter plot graphs correlation line of best fit univariate data and bivariate data.